ngaylinn/epigenetic-gol-prototype-results/ANALYSIS.md

 lineage.

-Interestingly, when fine-grain mutations were added to the mix, this pattern seemed to disappear and occasionally even *reverse* with the highest mutation rates occurring when fitness is trending upwards.
+Interestingly, when fine-grain mutations were added to the mix, this pattern seemed much weaker and occasionally even *reverses* with muxh highest mutation rates occurring when fitness is trending upwards.

 | Fitness Goal  | Worse  | Same   | Better |